ShaneEverittM/jsrs/notes.md

 - How to handle objects pointing to same memory?
 This is generally disallowed in Rust.
     - Go fully unsafe and write a wrapper class around object that holds a raw pointer underneath?
     - ~~Steal~~ Be inspired by `evmap::ShallowCopy?`
+    - and Rc<RefCell<Object>>> might do the trick!

 ## Questions
 - Am I using clone too much?

 ## Next Time

+- If I'm feeling ambitious, take a stab at putting an alias to the global object in the top level scope using Rc and RefCell.
 - Organize imports.